Residential First-Year Experience

 What is Residential FYE?

 FYE stands for First-Year Experience.
-Residential FYE is a residential program designed for new students and their needs during their first year at Clark University.
-The Residential FYE program combines three major components—residential, academic and programmatic—to enhance students' academic preparation, leadership development and overall college experience.
+Residential FYE is a residential program focused on new students and their needs during their first year at Clark University.
+The Residential FYE program combines three major components — residential, academic and programmatic—to enhance students' academic preparation, leadership development and overall college experience.

 Do I have to participate in FYE?